sharat87/sharats.me/content/posts/2020-03-22-the-magic-of-autohotkey-2.md

 This uses the same explorer library I mentioned in the previous sections.
-When this hotkey is triggered, we get a prompt where we can enter a folder tree (*i.e.,* folders separated by `/` or `\\`) and they will all be created.
-As a bonus, we are also switched to that newly created folder so we can start working with it right away.
+When this hotkey is triggered, we get a prompt where we can enter a folder tree (*i.e.,* folders separated by `/` or `\`) and they will all be created.
+As a bonus, we are also switched to that newly created folder, so we can start working with it right away.

 Now I can hit <kbd>^n</kbd> and type in `src/main/java` or `2020-01/pics`, and all nesting structure